 The Story Behind Smith Island Baking Company

-The Smith Island Baking Company is not merely a bakery making Smith Island Cakes.
+The Smith Island Baking Company is not merely a Maryland bakery company making Smith Island Cakes.
 The company originally started in 2009 on Smith Island.
 Seven local women did the baking while Maryland native Brian Murphy handled the business side of the house.
-But on the isolated island the challenges were too great.
+But on the isolated island, the challenges were too great.
 Last fall they moved to their new location in nearby Crisfield.
 And they’ve continued to grow.

 A Story of Community

 The Smith Island Baking Company, like the island itself, is all about community.
 The recipes are based on those being made on the island for generations from family recipes.
 And the company strives to stay true to the original spirit of the Smith Island Cake.